 - Never give out personal or financial data such as, usernames, passwords, PINs, ID numbers or memorable phrases.

-- Be careful with the people/organisations you supply confidential information to are genuine.
+- Check the people/organisations you supply confidential information to are genuine.

 - Don’t open attachments or click on links in emails from unknown sources – they could contain malware.
 Delete them, and report the details if appropriate.